VityaSchel/session-bots-directory/README.md

 ## About this website

 I wanted to try something new, so I've decided to go with Remix this time.
 Also the goal was to keep this website resource-efficient so I wanted something performant and simple.
-The website is built with React and LevelDB.
+The website is built with React, Tailwind+shadcn/ui and LevelDB.

 ## Contact